MrQR-me/docs/quickstart.md

 * Registration & sign-ups
 * Maintenance inspections of plant and equipment

-Each Item has its own unique **MrQR**{: .text-purple-000 } code Sticker Image, which can be printed and attached to whatever you want.
+Each Item has its own unique **MrQR**{: .text-purple-000 } Code Sticker Image, which can be printed and attached to whatever you want.
 Scanning this allows secure access to the information and Forms assigned to that Item.

 Form submissions can be viewed individually or exported together in .csv format to be used in your preferred spreadsheet software.